square/react-square-payment-form/README.md

 # DEPRECATED - react-square-payment-form

 **⛔️ The "Square Payment Form" is deprecated, and will no longer be supported aside from critical bug fixes.
-Please use the [Web Payments SDK](https://developer.squareup.com/docs/web-payments/overview) to take payments on a web client.**
+Please use the [Web Payments SDK](https://developer.squareup.com/docs/web-payments/overview) to take payments on a web client.
+To migrate from the Square Payment Form to the Web Payments SDK, see the [Migrate to the Web Payments SDK](https://developer.squareup.com/docs/web-payments/migrate) migration guide.**

 The React Square Payment Form lets you take payments securely and easily in your React app using a familiar, component-based syntax.